ecemecemk/HoliLoc/README.md

 * You can predict the subcellular location of your protein of interest by simply providing a confocal microscopy image and UniProt ID.
 * You can use any model you like, HoliLoc or feature based models (image, sequence or PPI).
 * Please download all necessary files from [here](https://drive.google.com/file/d/1PEnrMZsGI52zts6NF5EC-Nn5Nn2U0wNP/view?usp=drive_link).
 This file is consisting of embeddings, example image and multi-location models and protein_sl_predictor.py file.
 Unzip the file.
-* Open terminal and navigate to the downloaded file's directory where file is script protein_sl_predictor.py located as well.
+* Open terminal and navigate to the downloaded file's directory where protein_sl_predictor.py is located as well.
 * Run the command below by specifying model type you want, image, sequence, PPI, or HoliLoc.

 ```